antkudruk/uniformfactory/README.md

 }
 ```

-After applying the plugin each class marked with `@Marker` annotation will
+After applying, the plugin will transform each class marked with `@Marker`.
-be enhanced with `Wrapper` on the class loading.
-For instance, when you declare
+It's doing to annotation implement `Wrapper` interface on the class loading.
-the following class
+For instance, when you declare the following class:

 ```
 @Marker
 public class OriginImpl { }
 ```

-You'll be able to get the objects wrapper.
+You'll be able to get the objects wrapper:

 ```
 Object origin = new OriginImpl();
 Wrapper wrapper = ((Origin)origin).getWrapper();
 ```

-#### Using explicit interface to enhance objects with wrappers
+You can find an example that implements an empty wrapper [here](https://github.com/antkudruk/uniformfactory/tree/develop/gradle-listing-1-1-test)

+### Using Explicit Interface as an Adapter

-You can avoid class cast made in the previous example the following way
+You can avoid class cast made in the previous example the following way:

 * Add `@Marker` annotation to the `Origin` interface.